Atpadi

 Atpadi is an administrative town of the Atpadi Taluka of Sangli District in the Indian state of Maharashtra.
 Atpadi is located north-east of Sangli District and shares borders with the adjacent Solapur and Satara Districts.
-The town has a taluka administrative office (that is, a Panchayat samiti local government body), a courthouse, a police station, a government-run primary hospital, various schools and colleges and a theater.
+The town has a taluka administrative office (that is, a panchayat samiti local government body), a courthouse, a police station, a government-run primary hospital, various schools and colleges and a theater.
 Atpadi's economy is based on the cultivation and sale of agricultural products, with pomegranates and cotton constituting the core of the industry.
-The town is also home to the Manganga Sahakari Sugar factory, a Pomegranate auction center and various small scale industries in fields such as manufacturing, processing, servicing and repairs.
+The town is home to the Manganga Sahakari Sugar factory, a pomegranate auction center and various small scale industries in fields such as manufacturing, processing, servicing and repairs.

-The town can also lay claim to a literary connection, with four prominent Marathi authors originating from Atpadi.
+The town can lay claim to a literary connection, with four prominent Marathi authors originating from Atpadi.

 History

 The history of Atpadi before the 15th/16th century is not documented.
 Some editions of the Stahala Purana mention the town Atpade (अटपडे), but the date of the writing is undocumented.
 In historic times, Atpadi was part of the Manank yadav kingdom of Mandesh, ruled from the nearby village of Devapur.
-In the 16th century Atapdi was part of the Adilshahi kingdom of Bijapur.
-Later in the 19th century it became part of the princely state of Aundh as well as a palace city, hence it was called Atpadi Mahal.
-After Indian independence and the merging of Aundh into the Republic of India, Atpadi was in Khanapur Taluka in the Satara district till the new district Sangli was formed.
+In the 16th century, Atapdi was part of the Adilshahi kingdom of Bijapur.
+In the 19th century, it became part of the princely state of Aundh as well as a palace city, hence it was called Atpadi Mahal.
+After Indian independence and the merging of Aundh into the Republic of India, Atpadi was in Khanapur Taluka in the Satara district until the new district Sangli was formed.
 After the formation of the new district, Atpadi was separated from Khanapur Taluka and made an administrative division (Taluka).
 Prominent Marathi writers like the late G.D.Madgulkar (गदिमा), the late Vyankatesh Madgulkar, the late Shankar Rao Kharat, the late N.S.
 Inamdar, the late Arun Kamble and the former petroleum minister of India, Ram Naik were from Atpadi.

 Geography

 Town

 Atpadi is located at Latitude: 17° 25' 0 N, Longitude: 74° 57' 0 E with a population of approximately 25000.

 The only language used in the town is Marathi.

-The northern area of Atpadi has government administration office, a Government Hospital, Courthouse, Police station, Electricity Board office, colleges and newly formed colonies.
-Major developments of the new Atpadi area is on the north side of town while the south side of town is old and more populated. the southern part serves as a commercial center and as the downtown area of Atpadi.
-It has the MSRTC bus stand, and the old government hospital.
+The northern area of Atpadi has government administration office, a government hospital, courthouse, police station, electricity board office, colleges and newly formed colonies.
+Major developments of the new Atpadi area are on the north side of town, while the south side of town is old and more populated.
+The southern part serves as a commercial center and as the downtown area of Atpadi.
+It has the MSRTC bus stand and the old government hospital.
 The old Atpadi town has a market place for the weekly bazaar (vegetable, fruit, cattle market), a designated road for shops known as Peth.

 The residential areas in old town is dominated by families from the caste/with the surname Galli.